-Given the choice, do you choose to speak behind the lectern, or take the lapel mic and roam free?
-I choose the latter, but recommend speakers I coach do whichever they are most comfortable with.
+Given the choice, do you choose to speak behind a lectern, or do you like a lapel mic so you can roam free?
+I choose the lapel, but recommend new speakers I coach do whichever they find most comfortable.

-When speakers who normally prefer the protection of the lectern decide to challenge themselves by going with the lapel mic, one of the things we work on is how they move.
+Sometimes, speakers who normally prefer the protection of the lectern challenge themselves to use a microphone.
+We then do some work on how they move on stage.

 Standing on the open stage lets the audience see you.
 This is powerful.

-That kind of presence and physical stillness tends to force emotion into your voice, and expression into your face (in a good way!).
+When you find that presence and physical stillness, you force emotion into your voice, and expression into your face (in a good way!).
 Many conferences are so large these days that speakers are projected onto a large screen, making it even more potent for your audience.